Trivo25/solana-payroll/README.md

 ### Selective disclosure

 _(I know that CT support a auditor key to decode all transactions - but this avoids the need to force-decrypt all balances and token and only discloses exactly that what must be disclosed in a permissionless way.
-This project builds on top of the auditor idea in a pemrissionless, trustless and less disruptive way)_
+This project builds on top of the auditor idea in a pemrissionless, trustless and less disruptive way allowing selective disclosure to multiple parties)_

 As mentioned before privacy is not enough since payments must still be "provable" and "audible".